patriciogonzalezvivo/thebookofshaders/10/README.md

 ## Using the chaos

-Random in two dimensions looks a lot like TV noise, right?
+Randomness in two dimensions looks a lot like TV noise, right?
 It's a hard raw material to use to compose images.
 Let's learn how to make use of it.

 Our first step is to apply a grid to it; using the [```floor()```](../glossary/?search=floor) function we will generate an integer table of cells.
 Take a look at the following code, especially lines 22 and 23.